Anastasia1302/TrainingModel/Assignmnet.md

 dim(train)
 dim(test)
 ```
 I standardize prediction variables in train and test partitions and I check for prediction variables with zero variation.
-Ther are no variables with zero variability among selected predictors.
+There are no variables with zero variability among selected predictors.

 ```
 # Train partition